FPSensor/fpsensor-site-mkdocs-source/docs/en/build.md

 on this guide i will explain u how to find device trees, prepare the env, requeriments, and more

-## Reqs
+!!! abstract "Reqs"
      - 64bit decent cpu
      - 32GB of RAM
      - 500GB+ space (SSD recommended)
      - a good internet (or much patienceand a very stable internet)
      - common sense
      - a bit of knowledge of linux terminal

 can u use lowest specifications? ye, these ae the most recommended but u can try others. u can by example to use a lot of swap or waiting 3 days to the rom to be compiled but with these specifications u cant be sure that u wont have problems, another recomendation are that if u are going to make a PC to buildalways search AMD, the compilation is a work that uses the whole CPU at the same time and on long periods and for that a good AMD multicore is the best

-## recomendations
+!!! tip "recomendations"
      - do just Lineage
-   - for the first try i recommend u that u try a simple rom, dont try aospa, aosp, etc. do a rom that all of us know that works well
+        * for the first try i recommend u that u try a simple rom, dont try aospa, aosp, etc. do a rom that all of us know that works well
      - learn git
-   - its not necesary to make the rom but u will need it wen u want to do changes and u dont want to push commits without author and "update x.x" if u dont want the community hates u
+        * its not necesary to make the rom but u will need it wen u want to do changes and u dont want to push commits without author and "update x.x" if u dont want the community hates u
      - dont ask for mainteinership
-   - u did your rom? congrats, but u still have to learn a lot to be a maintainer of a rom, a maintainer is a person that can update the rom constantly and can fix reported bugs reading logs and making changes in trees. u dont want that the creators of the rom to put u in a blacklist
+        * u did your rom? congrats, but u still have to learn a lot to be a maintainer of a rom, a maintainer is a person that can update the rom constantly and can fix reported bugs reading logs and making changes in trees. u dont want that the creators of the rom to put u in a blacklist

 ## getting server